talk2dennis/sorting_algorithms/README.md

     Prints the array after each swap.
     3-O: Text file containing the best, average, and worst case time complexities of the Quick Sort Lomuto Partition scheme algorithm, one per line.

+4. Shell sort - Knuth Sequence

+    100-shell_sort.c: C function that sorts an array of integers in ascending order using the Shell sort algorithm.
+    Implements the Knuth interval sequence.
+    Prints the array each time the interval is decreased.